Stvolínky: Sights

 The Stvolínky Castle was rebuilt into its current early Baroque form in the 1660s.
 The bishops had built here a large garden with a fountain.
 During the rule of Emanuel Arnošt of Waldstein between 1760 and 1789, Rococo modifications were made.
 From 1999, The castle is owned by the municipality, which is looking for a use for it.
 On exceptional occasions it is opened to the public for cultural purposes.

 Among the main landmarks of Stvolínky is the Church of All Saints.
 It was first mentioned in the 14th century.
 The church with a Gothic core and a Renaissance tower was rebuilt in the Empire style in 1811.
 Further modifications were made in 1883.
 In the basement of the church is the tomb of some owners of the estate; other owners have their tombstones on the church wall.

-The Chapel of St. Justin was built in the third quarter of the 16th century.
+The Chapel of Saint Justin was built in the third quarter of the 16th century.
 It is a cemetery chapel with a Renaissance core.
 In 1725, it was rebuilt into its present Baroque form.